Talking Book Program Loan Policy

 B. Your borrowing privileges may be suspended if you:

-C. If it appears that you have misused service in any way, our staff will first discuss the problem with you by telephone or in person.
-The Talking Book Program will then send you a letter that states the problem and provides an opportunity for you to respond by a certain date.
+C. If it appears that you have misused service, our staff will discuss the problem with you by telephone.
+TBP will then send you a letter that states the problem and provides an opportunity for you to respond by a certain date.

 D. To avoid suspension, you must contact the Talking Book Program before the scheduled suspension date and be prepared to explain why suspension should not take place.
-If misuse of service continues or happens repeatedly, the State Library staff will send a notice suspending your service.
+If misuse of service continues or happens repeatedly, the State Library will suspend your service.

-E. The suspension period will not exceed six months and will only affect that portion of the service that has been abused.
-Service will resume after the suspension ends.
-You will be notified by mail that your service will be returning to normal.
+E. The suspension period will be six months and will only affect that portion of the service that has been abused.
+Service may be restarted after the suspension ends.
+Contact us at (512) 463-5458 or 1-800-252-9605 to restart your service.

 If you have any questions regarding your service or about any of the books, magazines, or equipment that you have received, please call the Talking Book Program at (512) 463-5458 or 1-800-252-9605.
 We will be glad to help you in any way that we can.